jimthoburn/center-school-loop/README.md

 # Center Middle School

-This is a design prototype for the Center Middle School website.
+This is a design prototype for the Center Middle School website on School Loop.
 You can view the site here: http://info.centermiddle.jimthoburn.com

 ## How to make changes